-You should need to cover only the teeth with visible damage, so your costs will be less if you only have one damaged tooth.
+You should need to cover only the teeth with visible damage with veneers, so your costs will be less if you only have one damaged tooth.
 Some people want to cover all of their visible teeth, which drives costs up.

 Before a dentist can give you a quote, he or she will examine your teeth, which will help you both decide whether Lumineers are a good choice for your teeth, and if they will correct the problem to your liking.

 Most dentists want a follow-up appointment about two weeks after the procedure to ensure correct fit and placement.
 Ask if this appointment is covered in the quoted price or if there is an additional cost.

 Ask your dentist for a guarantee and the manufacturer's warranty.
 Most dentists will fix any problems related to fit or placement, but others may charge a fee to replace a veneer.